B-Davis/ORBTS/README.md

-# ORBTS
+# Oregon Bull Trout Strategy (ORBTS)

-Oregon Bull Trout Strategy
+Directions to run model on your local computer (R and RShiny package are required):